jamierpond/madea.blog/yapi/what-is-yapi.md

 [PASS] status check
 [PASS] .body == "Now I can't stop YAPPIN' about yapi!"
 ```
+*(Only the JSON goes to stdout, the rest goes to stderr, so is pipeable!)*

 You can also do PUT, PATCH, DELETE and any other HTTP method.